marco76/spriNGdemo/server/src/main/resources/documents/angular-cli-webpack.md

 Some packages were added.
 Please run "npm install".
 ```

-if you try to use ng serve you will receive this error
+Angular CLI is now gone, don't call it again, if you try to use ng serve you will receive this error

 ```terminal
 An ejected project cannot use the build command anymore.